-All of these fuel tanks have to be depleted to some extent before we get to the point that we can use up our body fat and reverse type 2 diabetes.
+All of these fuel tanks have to be depleted to some extent before we get to the point where we can use up our body fat and reverse type 2 diabetes.

-It’s only once we restore the capacity in our body fat to absorb extra energy, that it will stop overflowing into our bloodstream (i.e. type 2 diabetes).
+Only once we restore the capacity in our body fat to absorb extra energy will it stop overflowing into our bloodstream (i.e. type 2 diabetes).

 To understand how we can actively manage our fuel tanks, we need to look at each of the fuels a bit closer.

 The body can use alcohol for fuel.
-It burns quickly and gives us a burst of energy (7 calories per gram).
+It burns quickly and gives us energy (7 calories per gram).

 You probably know that if you drink enough of it, you feel warm, “buzzed” and get a red face as the body tries to burn it off.